I-O-I-O/starter-sketch-repository/for-curators/workflow.md

 # Workflow
 Here is out process of creating sketches!

 **Disclaimer:** it was a fuzzy process so not all our sketches follow the conventions we mention here.
-Rathe, te recommended conventions are the outcomes of the process of creating all these sketches.
+Rather, the recommended conventions are the outcomes of the process of creating all these sketches.

 **Good to know**: Overall, when you make a new card, you create 3 sketches: 1 input sketch, 1 output sketch, 1 input-output sketch.